romene/Naturaily-netlify/_tech/ror.md

 advantage-desc-four-title: Clean Code
 advantage-desc-four: Ruby on Rails is one of the most mature solutions you can find, it has an active community and great amount of resources.
 Code written in Ruby is praised by developers because of its clarity and simplicity.
 It makes working with it much smoother and faster what leads the project to be bug-free and delivered in no time.
 projects-slogan: Over 12 years of experience in Ruby on Rails development.
 We guarantee our products are simply the best.
 But don’t take our word for it, see for yourself!
-projects-head: Check out our Ruby on Rails applications/projects
+projects-head: "Check out our Ruby on Rails applications/projects:"
 projects:
   - project:
     title: LVCloud